hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 or the *inode limit* has been reached on that file system.
 An inode can be seen as a "file slot", meaning that when the limit is reached, no more additional files can be created.
 There is a standard inode limit in place that will be increased if needed.
-The number of inodes used per file system can be checked on <https://account.vscentrum.be>.
+The number of inodes used per file system can be checked on [the VSC account page](https://account.vscentrum.be).

 Possible solutions to this problem include cleaning up unused files and directories or [compressing directories with a lot of files into zip- or tar-files](../linux-tutorial/manipulating_files_and_directories/?h=zip#zipping-gzipgunzip-zipunzip).